eric-geek1232/stack-and-queue/README.md

 # stack-and-queue
-c++, OOP you can implement these algorithms on any lenguaje
+c++, OOP you can implement these algorithms in any lenguaje

 # stack